 Secondary school students challenge is separated into two categories, junior cycle and senior cycle.
 They have been tasked to pitch a green and sustainable innovative concept or solution for their school which could be easily implemented and rolled out in other schools nationwide.
 Students can be as creative as they like but the judges will be rewarding outside the box thinkers who come up with an easy to implement green-centric solution that will make a remarkable difference to the environment.

-Entries for both competitions will be submitted online and the closing date is 5pm on Friday, 7th of May.
+Entries for both competitions will be submitted online and due to popular demand, the deadline has been extended to midnight, Friday 21st of May.

 Pat Ryan, CEO of Ryans Cleaning, Waste and Recycling said, “As a father of 7 children and grandad to 6, I feel for the kids of Ireland during Covid-19 and I wanted to do something a little different to support them.
 We believe in activating innovation creativity and divergent thinking in our young people across the county and we will reward those who excel at this challenge by offering €1,000 in prizes for this initiative to encourage the schools of County Tipperary to get involved and encourage their students to take part.”